michelecafagna26/CLIPCap/README.md

 ## Citations

-If you use this code, please consider citing, our work:
+If you use this code, please consider citing:
 ```BibTeX
 @inproceedings{Cafagna2023HLDG,
   title={HL Dataset: Grounding High-Level Linguistic Concepts in Vision},